 Conclusion - Start your Own Self-Help Pain Relief

 How we experience our many and varied emotions may also impact our health and wellness.
-Therefore the idea I have described and demonstrated in the video and elsewhere on the self-help resources may be worth a try.
+Therefore the idea I have described and are demonstrated in videos and on the self-help resources may be worth a try.

 Again as I mentioned on the relaxation and meditation above for some of you, change may happen within a day or two - I'm often told I put people to sleep!
 Try not taking on negative emotions, instead blowing them away on the wind!